-Their bottomless brunch is exceptional, and if you only eat one thing during your visit to Manchester it should be their Duck Full English Breakfast.
-It comes complete with duck sausages, duck bacon some crispy fried duck eggs.
+Their bottomless brunch is exceptional too, and if you only eat one thing during your visit to Manchester it should be their Duck Full English Breakfast.
+It comes complete with duck sausages, duck bacon and some crispy fried duck eggs.

 Further into the Northern Quarter you'll find possibly the city's best cocktails, hidden behind a door in rib joint Cane & Grain.
 Head up the steps and you'll find yourself in Science & Industry.
 I consider it one of Manchester's best kept secrets, and home to a full laboratory where the staff mix, boil and render some truly stunning drinks.
 You'll never have cocktails like this anywhere else - I assure you.

 Another firm favourite is Big Grillie Style, located in Joshua Brooks just down the road from Whitworth Locke.
 This bar hosts many of the city's best club nights, but it's their burgers which elevate a visit to the upper echelons of greatness.
 Big Grillie have been bashing out burgers for years now, and they've become true experts at it - utilising some serious meat and cheese science to create truly spectacular (and naughty) dishes.